panrg/questions/draft-irtf-panrg-questions.md

 measurement and dissemination delay may exhibit pathological behavior for unlucky points in the parameter space.

-The second question: how do endpoints and applications get access to accurate, useful, and trustworthy path properties?

 ## Supporting Path Selection

+The third question: how can endpoints select paths to use for traffic in a way that can be trusted by the network, the endpoints, and the applications using them?

 Access to trustworthy path properties is only half of the challenge in establishing a path-aware architecture.
 Endpoints must be able to use this